jeidison/native-query/README.md

     'type' => Jeidison\NativeQuery\Enums\FileType::PHP,
 ];
 ```
-And this will add the native-query.xml file in your config directory with the following contents:
+And this will add the native-query.xml file in your database directory with the following contents:

 # SQL in file XML